whitfieldc/maru_reddit_stack/README.md

-MaruRedditStack
+WalMaru
 ===============

-Maru Reddit Stack is a JSON api that returns a JSON document of the top post of any public subreddit
+Walmaru serves a JSON object of the top response from the Walmart API for a given route parameter, sorted by lowest price